Skip to main content

 • “There have been moments in the dark where I felt chills as I stared up at a virtual wall of steel with a new and awesome kind of appreciation for this legendary ship and story.”

-• “It makes you feel like you are truly the one down there miles down in the ocean discovering parts of the wreck and getting to piece the story together yourself.”
+• “It makes you feel like you are truly the one down there miles down in the ocean discovering parts and getting to piece the story together yourself.”

 • gameplay